forge-ml/forge-ml/src/docs/index.md

-Forge-ml is a powerful tool designed to streamline the process of creating and deploying structured data extraction endpoints for Large Language Models (LLMs).
+Forge ML is a powerful tool designed to streamline the process of creating and deploying structured data extraction endpoints for Large Language Models (LLMs).

 ## Overview